 Essentially, locking down the NAP and other business details should be the very first phase in any successful local SEO campaign.
 NAP consistency is one of the most critical elements of ranking in local search results.

-For example, for the purposes of Google My Business, the following business names on different directories could be viewed as different companies:
+For example, for the purposes of Google My Business, the following business names on different directories will be viewed as different companies:

 - Hamilton & Son Ltd

 Since consistency in your company name, address and phone number is extremely critical to local search rankings, it can be a good idea to write out the business name, address and phone number just once in a text file, and store it where the information can be easily accessed by whoever is responsible for updating citations.
 This would minimize the chances of the information being copied incorrectly.

 Once you have the basics of your Google+ page ready, you’ll want to add a profile photo.
 The profile photo is your brand’s key visual identity as it appears in a prominent position on your GMB page designated for you to showcase your brand.
 The image you choose for your profile photo is another critical piece of your overall branding package.

 The Google + profile image switched from a square to a circle in March 2013.
 Its minimum size is 250×250 pixels, and this will be scaled down to 104×104 pixels when re-sized.
 If you’re using a square logo, make sure to keep it centred and away from the corners of the square (where it would be cut off by the edges of the circle).Since this will be your business page, it’s highly recommended that you use your logo here.
 For branding purposes, it’s best to use the same logo or image that you have on any other platforms (such as Twitter, LinkedIn, Facebook, or for your website).